Rafe Gomez: The Rehirement Coach

 When his career as a jazz DJ came to an end in 2008, Gomez had a difficult time finding work.
 He studied the available job search literature, attended seminars, and spent time researching career tips online, but nothing was helpful.
 He then applied a little-known sales strategy that was successful for him when he appeared on QVC to his job search efforts, and he immediately began getting work as a copywriter and marketing consultant (which is what Gomez did prior to his DJ pursuits).

 Gomez took his discovery and used it as the theme for an audiobook entitled “What’s In It For Me?
 A Powerful New Interview Strategy To Get You Hired In Today’s Challenging Economy”.
 Gomez wrote, narrated, and produced the audiobook, which featured music by jazz guitarist Matt Marshak in the chapter transitions.

 SalesStrategy2GetHired

-In August 2021, Gomez launched SalesStrategy2GetHired, the first and only TikTok channel to offer a sales-driven approach that aims to help TikTok users land a job offer.
+In August 2021, Gomez launched SalesStrategy2GetHired, a TikTok channel to offer a sales-driven approach that aims to help TikTok users land a job offer.
 The guidance that Gomez presents is based on his experience as a sales support consultant for organizations around the world.